PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor8.md

 closed unconsumed-result cluster before changing production.
 Keep all validation sequential and continue with commits and pushes only; never create, update, or reopen a pull request.

+## Inherited target-context construction contract repair

+The following characterization gate found one stale test-only count for target-specific `ModelIRPassContext` construction.
+Production already has four such helpers: SE-FC/Gather, SiNet summary, precision cleanup, and singleton/consecutive-Reshape.
+Each constructs the same explicit target ModelIR/LayoutState plus session diagnostics contract.

+The test now names all four helpers and requires one construction per helper.
+Focused validation is `29 passed in 0.55s`; no production behavior or 128/128 store entry changed.
+Commit and push this repair separately before the next characterization checkpoint.
+Continue with commits and pushes only; never create, update, or reopen a pull request.